-GRADE APPEAL PROCEDURE
+GRADE APPEAL

 Students who have concerns with their final course grade and feel they have been improperly graded should try to resolve the grading issue with the instructor.
-If discussions with the instructor fail to resolve the issue, students should follow the policies in the Academic Appeals Procedure.
+If discussions with the instructor fail to resolve the issue, students should follow the steps in the Academic Appeals Policy.